 A number of state legislatures have passed measures in recent years that encourage electric utilities and critical infrastructure operators to make investments in storm- and disaster-hardening projects.
-These projects are intended to make infrastructure more resilient to higher intensity disasters and can include: weatherizing energy systems against winter weather, replacing older wooden poles with concrete or higher-quality wood; flood mitigation work or relocation of flood-prone electric substations; and undergrounding-or burying-portions of the electric grid.
-States could consider policies that:
+These projects are intended to make infrastructure more resilient to higher intensity disasters and can include: replacing older wooden poles with concrete or higher-quality wood; flood mitigation work or relocation of flood-prone electric substations; and undergrounding-or burying-portions of the electric grid.
+States could consider policy that:

-- Enable cost-recovery on electric grid hardening and other system reliability initiatives to incentivize these types of investments, and direct state utility regulatory commissions to review and approve those investments that are deemed appropriate, as in Florida and Nevada. - Focus on electric lines with an elevated history of unplanned outages and establish a pilot program to fold undergrounding into existing transportation infrastructure projects, as in Virginia. - Require wildfire mitigation plans for electric utilities and prioritize projects that would underground electric lines in high-risk areas, as in California. - Require utilities to develop storm protection plans for transmission and distribution systems, while providing for cost recovery on those investments, as in Florida.
+- Focuses on electric lines with an elevated history of unplanned outages and established a pilot program to fold undergrounding into existing transportation infrastructure projects, as in Virginia. - Require wildfire mitigation plans for electric utilities and prioritize projects that would underground electric lines in high-risk areas, as in California. - Require utilities to develop transmission and distribution systems storm protection plans, while providing for cost recovery on those investments, as in Florida.